X365 Review: A Warning About This AI-Claiming MLM Crypto Scheme

 It lacks Compensation Plan

-The compensation plan is based on investing in X365 tokens, which are promised to generate passive returns through staking.
+The compensation plan is bases on investing in X365 tokens, which promise to generate passive returns through staking.

 However, the plan lacks transparency, and the specifics of the referral commissions are unclear.